THEATRE DEPARTMENT STAFF

 Craig Wollam, Technical Director, Teaching Artist, & Scenic Designer

-Craig is co-founder and Technical Director of Seattle Scenic Studios, a non-profit serving non-profits and education throughout the western Washington including Seattle Public.
-He and his studio have been working with the Roosevelt Tech class since 2000.
-He has designed scenery for dozens of recent RHS Theatre productions including Mary Poppins, The Grapes of Wrath, and Titanic.
+Craig is co-founder and Technical Director of Seattle Scenic Studios, a non-profit that served non-profits and education throughout the western Washington including Seattle Public.
+He has been working with the Roosevelt Tech class since 2000.
+He has designed scenery for dozens of recent RHS Theatre productions including Mac Beth, A Chorus Line, Sweeney Todd, Mary Poppins, The Grapes of Wrath, and Titanic.
 As a freelance scenic and lighting designer, Craig’s work has been seen at NWAAT, Seattle Public, Langston Hughes, Wooden O, Intiman, Seattle Opera, Centerstage, Seattle Rep, Book-It, the Village, Seattle Children’s, Spectrum Dance, Civic Light Opera, ArtsWest, Bellevue Opera, Seattle Shakes, React, Tacoma Actors Theatre and others here in Washington.
 Out of town, Craig has designed for Arizona Theatre Co., Chicago Theatre Center, Atlanta’s 14th Street Theatre, Boston’s Lyric Theatre, Dance Theatre Workshop of NY, the Colony in Miami, the Zephyr in LA, and the Actor’s Playhouse NY.

 EMERITUS STAFF